naveenmarathi/node-todo-cicd/README.md

 # 🚀 To-Do Application Deployment-CI/CD with Jenkins & Docker

+## 📄 Project Description

 This project is a Node.js based To-Do List application designed to showcase CI/CD automation using Jenkins and containerization with Docker.
 It demonstrates how to build, test, and deploy a Node.js app inside Docker containers, fully automated via Jenkins pipelines.

+- Developers push code to GitHub.
+- Jenkins Master on EC2 triggers the pipeline and delegates tasks to Jenkins Agent.
+- Docker image is built, tested, and pushed to Docker Hub.
+- The latest Docker image is deployed using Docker Compose.

 🚀 Features